mori-b/aioconnectors/README.md

 3.2.Or you can directly initialize your ConnectorAPI kwargs

 Then you can send and receive messages by calling the following coroutines in your program, as shown in aioconnectors\_test.py, and in applications.py (test\_receive\_messages and test\_send\_messages).

-To send messages :
+3.3.To send messages :

     await connector_api.send_message(**kwargs)

 This returns a status (True or False).
 If you set the await\_response kwarg to True, this returns the response : a (transport\_json , data, binary) triplet.
 More details in 5-.

-To register to receive messages of a specific message\_type :
+3.4.To register to receive messages of a specific message\_type :

     loop.create_task(connector_api.start_waiting_for_messages(message_type='', message_received_cb=message_received_cb, reuse_uds_path=False))

 -message\_received\_cb is a coroutine that you must provide, receiving and processing the message triplet (logger, transport\_json, data, binary).
 -transport\_json is a json with keys related to the "transport layer" of our message protocol : source\_id, destination\_id, request\_id, response\_id, etc.
+-data is the message data bytes
+-binary is an optional binary file content (or None).
 -reuse_uds_path is false by default, preventing multiple listeners of same message type.
 In case it raises an exception even with a single listener, you might want to find and delete an old uds\_path\_receive\_from\_connector file specified in the exception.